henkm/linkify/README.md

 # Linkify

 Linkify makes it possible to list all records from specific models in a grouped_options_for_select array.
 This can by very useful for internal linking.
-It doesn't return absolute or relative paths by default, but instead gives you the model name and identifier (usually ID) of a record, so you have'll to create your own logic for generating links from this information afterwards.
+It doesn't return absolute or relative paths by default, but instead gives you the model name and identifier (usually ID) of a record, so you'll have to create your own logic for generating links from this information afterwards.

 This gem integrates easily with any Rails app using ActiveRecord.